-We compute the estimated fair values of stock options and warrants using the Black-Scholes option pricing model and market-based warrants using a Monte Carlo valuation model.
+We compute the estimated fair values of stock options and warrants using the Black-Scholes option pricing model.
 Market price at the date of grant is used to calculate the fair value of restricted stock units and common stock awards.

-Stock-based compensation expense is based on awards ultimately expected to vest and is reduced for estimated forfeitures except for market-based warrants which are expensed based on the grant date fair value regardless of whether the award vests.
-Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates
+Stock-based compensation expense is based on awards ultimately expected to vest and is reduced for estimated forfeitures.
+Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.